 Minn Yoon (PhD) is an assistant professor with the School of Dentistry at the University of Alberta.
 Her primary research focus is on improving oral health and care for vulnerable populations.
 She is leading the study “see me, hear me, heal me”, which aims to transform our understanding of head and neck cancer patient and family illness experiences.
+She is committed to not only enhancing awareness of head and neck cancer, but also integrating this commitment into educational curricula that honors people and their individual experiences.
 She is also currently working on developing educational applications to enhance dental and dental hygiene student capacities to differentially diagnose oral conditions.

 Pamela Brett-MacLean (PhD) is a nationally and internationally recognized educator and scholar in the medical/ health humanities.
 She is an associate professor in the Department of Psychiatry, director of the widely-recognized and well-respected Arts & Humanities in Health & Medicine (AHHM) Program in the Faculty of Medicine & Dentistry (FoMD), and adjunct member of the John Dossetor Centre on Health Research Ethics at the University of Alberta.
 Dr. Brett-MacLean holds a PhD in Interdisciplinary Studies from the University of British Columbia, and has held positions in several faculties of medicine across Canada.
 She is committed to fostering humanism and professionalism in medicine.
 She has been involved in leading and contributing to a wide range of innovative research, teaching and learning initiatives informed by relational, arts-based and reflective approaches.